skycoin/skywire/mainnet_rules.md

 In order to bootstrap the visor's to connection to the dmsg network (via TCP connection to an individual dmsg server) the [dmsghttp-config.json](/dmsghttp-config.json) is provided with the skywire binary release.

-In the instance that the skywire production deployment changes - specifically the dmsg servers - it will be necessary to update to the next version or package release which fixes the dmsg servers - or else to manually update the [dmsghttp-config.json](/dmsghttp-config.json) which is provided by your skywire installation.
+In the instance that the skywire production deployment changes - specifically the dmsg servers:
+* it will be necessary to update to the next version or package release which fixes the dmsg servers.
+OR
+* it will be necessary to manually update the [dmsghttp-config.json](/dmsghttp-config.json) which is provided by your skywire installation.

 Currently, **there is no mechanism for updating the dmsghttp-config.json which does not require an http request** ; a request which may be blocked depending on region.

 In this instance, the visor will not connect to any service because it is not connected to the dmsg network, so it will not be possible for the visor to accumulate uptime or for the reward system to collect the survey, which are prerequisites for reward eligibility.

 As a consequence of this; any visors running a dmsghttp-config, and hence any visors running in regions such as China, the minimum version requirement for obtaining rewards is not only the latest available version, but __the latest release of the package__ unless the dmsghttp-config.json is updated manually within your installation.

 ## Verifying Requirements & Eligibility